 Selecting Indicators in the Show option updates the list to display the latest and historical scores for each indicator.

-#6 - Historical score shown in percentile over time.
+- Percentile for each indicator shown over time.
 This is helpful to determine progress for a specific indicator.

 Questions View

-Selecting Questions in the Show option toggles the list to display all the qualifying question scores across all indicator.
+Selecting Questions in the Show option toggles the list to display all the qualifying question scores across all indicators.

 -